feast-dev/feast/docs/getting-started/concepts/entity.md

 At _serving time_, users specify _entity key(s)_ to fetch the latest feature values for to power a real-time model prediction (e.g. a fraud detection model that needs to fetch the transaction user's features).

 {% hint style="info" %}
-**Q: Can I retrieve features for **_**all**_** entities in Feast?**
+**Q: Can I retrieve features for all entities?**

-Kind of. \
+Kind of.

 In practice, this is most relevant for _batch scoring models_ (e.g. predict user churn for all existing users) that are offline only.
 For these use cases, Feast supports generating features for a SQL backed list of entities.
-There is an [open GitHub issue](https://github.com/feast-dev/feast/issues/1611) that welcomes contribution to make this a more intuitive API.&#x20;
+There is an [open GitHub issue](https://github.com/feast-dev/feast/issues/1611) that welcomes contribution to make this a more intuitive API.

 For _real-time feature retrieval_, there is no out of the box support for this because it would promote expensive and slow scan operations.
 Users can still pass in a large list of entities for retrieval, but this does not scale well.
 {% endhint %}